ArbiterBibendi/godathan/README.md

 ```

 The executable will be placed in godathan/bin
-Invite your bot to your server
+Now Invite your bot to your server and run the executable
-Run the executable

 ## Authors